Claude McKay: Legacy

 In 1977, the government of Jamaica named Claude McKay the national poet and posthumously awarded him the Order of Jamaica for his contribution to literature.

 In 2002, scholar Molefi Kete Asante listed Claude McKay on his list of 100 Greatest African Americans.
 McKay is regarded as the "foremost left-wing black intellectual of his age" and his work heavily influenced a generation of black authors including James Baldwin and Richard Wright.

-In 2015, a passageway in Marseilles was named after McKay.
+In 2015, a passageway in Marseille was named after McKay.

 Claude McKay's poem "If We Must Die" was recited in the film August 28: A Day in the Life of a People, which debuted at the opening of the Smithsonian's National Museum of African American History and Culture in 2016.